 Experiences as a Google Glass user

 The device is especially helpful in situations when you need to use both your hands and you need additional information.
 Since I am no brain surgeon (as most use cases for Glass state) my practical experiences are limited to driving and reading a recipe while cooking.
-Unfortunately the battery only lasts for about 3 hours and a lot less when you are recording video or scanning.
-The processor is easily overheated while recording video or scanning, then the processor switch to a lower gear with a slower response as a result.
+Unfortunately, the battery only lasts for about 3 hours and a lot less when you are recording video or scanning.
+The processor is easily overheated while recording video or scanning, then the processor switches to a lower gear with a slower response as a result.
 And of course something about the design.
-Despite the efforts of Googles co-founder Sergey Brin to have photo models wear Google Glass the device still makes you look dorkey.
+Despite the efforts of Google’s co-founder Sergey Brin to have photo models wear Google Glass the device still makes you look dorkey.
 Unless you are at a Star Trek convention of course.
-Hopefully the next model has a more fashionable design and a less conspicuous camera.
-Or wait for the google contact lens with projection.
-The glass pairs with your cellphone and uses it as a hotspot for mobile internet usage.
+Hopefully, the next model has a more fashionable design and a less conspicuous camera.
+Or wait for the Google contact lens with projection.
+The glass pairs with your cellphone and is used it as a hotspot for mobile internet usage.
 The MyGlass app works both for iPhone and Android.
 Oddly the iPhone version has more functionality than the Android version (touch screen is enabled)

-Oddly enough the Google Glass almost immediately triggers discussion about privacy.
+Oddly enough Google Glass almost immediately triggers discussion about privacy.
 Since the Glass user is publicly walking around with a camera mounted on his head, people around you think you are constantly filming and taking pictures.
-This reaction is rather strange, taking in mind the number of unapproved cellphone video’s and pictures that are posted online every day.
-When you are using Glass in default modus all your images are automatically backed-up to your google plus account.
-They are not publicly visible, however sometimes this is not the most desired place to post your images (understatement).
+This reaction is rather strange, taking in mind the number of unapproved cellphone videos and pictures that are posted online every day.
+When you are using Glass in the default modus all your images are automatically backed up to your Google Plus account.
+They are not publicly visible, however, sometimes this is not the most desired place to post your images (understatement).
 Safety might also be an issue.
-For example while driving.
-In Europe it is not allowed to drive a car while holding a smartphone in your hands.
-With Glass you are compliant with this rule, but you can imagine the usage is still an distraction since you can play a YouTube video while driving.
-Finally the localization is not implemented fully.
-The language support and recognition is still in English and the device has difficulty to understand spoken Dutch names (like mine), Distances in directions are in metric units but the weather is still in Fahrenheit instead of centigrade.
+For example, while driving.
+In Europe, it is not allowed to drive a car while holding a smartphone in your hands.
+With Glass, you are compliant with this rule, but you can imagine the usage is still a distraction since you can play a YouTube video while driving.
+Finally, the localization is not implemented fully.
+The language support and recognition is still in English and the device has difficulty understanding spoken Dutch names (like mine), Distances in directions are in metric units but the weather is still in Fahrenheit instead of centigrade.
 I could not find a way to change this.

-Isn’t Glass not just a smartphone mounted on a frame?
+Isn’t Glass just a smartphone mounted on a frame?